-The budget proposes to make the best use of diminishing funds in a way that reflects the priorities of the council in the new ten year Strategy 2016-25 and the Teignbridge Ten overarching projects.
+The budget proposes to make the best use of diminishing funds in a way that reflects the priorities of the council in the ten year Strategy 2016-25 and the Teignbridge Ten overarching projects.

-With no council tax freeze, and reduced grant from government, this budget includes a council tax increase of £5 equivalent to 3.22%, a review of fees and charges, and the statutory national living wage increase and 1% nationally agreed increase for all other staff from 1 April 2017, whilst continuing to maintain services.
+With no council tax freeze, and reduced grant from government, this budget includes a council tax increase of £5 equivalent to 3.12%, a review of fees and charges, and a proposed offer of a wage increase of 2% with higher increases of up to 9.2% for lower grades linked to increases in the statutory national living wage to staff from 1 April 2018, whilst continuing to maintain services.